 - Key partnerships: Other businesses you’ll work with — this might include suppliers, cleaning companies, caterers, and so forth

 - Key activities: How your business will achieve a competitive advantage, such as technological strategies (this might include the use of Peerspace, which we’ve highlighted below); revenue streams, distribution channels, etc.

 - Key resources: Significant resources and assets like capital, staff, etc.

 - Value proposition: What it is, in a nutshell, that sets your business apart and allows it to make a distinctive contribution to the market

 - Customer relationships: How your business will connect and interact with customers — the “customer experience”

 - Customer segments: A defined target market or set of target markets for your venue

 - Channels: The most significant modes of communication to customers

 - Cost structure: Whether your business is more cost driven (with the leanest possible cost structure) or value-driven (more premium offerings); includes the most important costs (e.g. what key resources and key activities will be the costliest?)

 Check out this helpful visual overview of the nine key business model building blocks listed above.
-And of course, as you adapt this structure to your event venue business plan, you may or may not need all these sections.
-Feel free to omit whatever you decide is irrelevant to your goals, or to add more whenever you think some aspects of your plan require greater detail.
+And, of course, as you adapt this structure to your event venue business plan, you may or may not need all these sections.
+Feel free to omit whatever you decide is irrelevant to your goals or add more whenever you think some aspects of your plan require greater detail.